by Isaac Rozenfeld

 Note: In our example, we are working with the very first instance of a service, so we have to use the default service name when referencing modifications to the service later on.
 Keep this in mind, because there will always be a default installation service that is architecture-specific.
 When executing commands on services that were created first, the commands must reflect the name

 The next step is to boot the client system off the network and provision it using the Automated Install service that we just set up.

-The reason we need to make this selection is because we want to prevent a system from being automatically re-installed if it were to be booted from the network accidentally.
+The reason we need to do this is because we want to prevent a system from being automatically re-installed if it were to be booted from the network accidentally.

-What follows is the continuation of a networked boot from the Automated Install server, as shown in Figure 17.
-The client downloads a mini-root (a small set of files in which to successfully run the installer), identifies the location of the Automated Install manifest on the network, retrieves the manifest, and then processes it to identify the address of the IPS repository from which to obtain images.
+What follows is the continuation of a networked boot from the Automated Install server, as shown in Figure 20.
+The client downloads a mini-root (a small set of files in which to successfully run the installer), identifies the location of the Automated Install manifest on the network, retrieves that manifest, and then processes it to identify the address of the IPS repository from which to obtain the desired software payload.

 As you watch the screen, you'll see that

-Some of the valuable information on the screen includes the location of log files and the XML manifest being used for this installation, as shown in Figure 18.
+Some of the valuable information on the screen includes the location of log files and the XML manifest being used for this installation.

 The default IPS repository that is hard-configured in the default Automated Install manifest is hosted by Oracle and the XML code